THE WOMAN WITH THE SECRET TYPEWRITER

 About the Fairbrother Lecture

-The Fairbrother Lecture is a University public lecture named after Jack Fairbrother who in 1929 became one of the first students to be awarded a PhD from the University.
+The Fairbrother Lecture is a University public lecture named after Jack Fairbrother who, in 1929, became one of the first students to be awarded a PhD from the University.
 The lecture is an annual event at which a ºÚ¹Ï³ÔÁÏÍø doctoral researcher presents their research to a wider audience.

 Further information: Dr Joanna John